NginxProxyManager/nginx-proxy-manager/README.md

 ---

 # Updated
-- Now running Debian Bullseye as base OS.
+- Now running Debian Bullseye as base OS in the tagged image 'bullseye'.
 ---
 This project comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free SSL, without having to know too much about Nginx or Letsencrypt.